inklabs/kommerce-core/README.md

       $this->dispatch(new EditProductCommand($productDTO));
       ```

-    - Query Actions are passed a Request and a Response object.
-The return value is attached to the Response
+    - Query Actions are passed a Request and Response object.
+There is nothing returned from the dispatchQuery()
-      as defined in the ResponseInterface (GetProductResponseInterface in this case).
-The main application can
+      method.
+The return value is attached to the Response as defined in the ResponseInterface
+      (GetProductResponseInterface in this case).
+The main application can implement this or use/extend the
-      implement this or use/extend the provided one.
+      provided one.

       ```php
       $response = new GetProductResponse;